quantum-tinkerer/pymablock/docs/source/algorithms.md

 $\mathcal{U}$ and $\tilde{\mathcal{H}}$.
 We are searching for a procedure that satisfies two additional constraints:

-- All its products are Cauchy products and therefore has the lowest possible scaling of complexity.
+- It has the same complexity scaling as a Cauchy product.
 - It does not require multiplications by $H_0$.
 This is because $n$-th order corrections to $\tilde{\mathcal{H}}$ in perturbation theory carry $n$ powers of energy denominators.
 Therefore, any additional multiplications by $H_0$